CodeReclaimers/neat-python/docs/activation.rst

 Overview of builtin activation functions
 ========================================

-Note that some of these functions are scaled differently from the canonical versions you may be familiar with.
+Note that some of these :index:`functions <activation function>` are scaled differently from the canonical versions you may be familiar with.
 The intention of the scaling is to place more of the functions' "interesting" behavior in the region :math:`\left[-1, 1\right] \times \left[-1, 1\right]`.